One in every eight of us is a carer, giving time and energy, without pay, to care for friends or family who can’t manage on their own.

 - Carers are not forced into financial hardship as a result of the caring role.

-A key service for carers in Cornwall is the Cornwall Carers Service.
-Their helpline is open from 8am to 6pm, Monday to Friday (excluding bank holidays) and support is available to give helpful information, advice and support to enable people to carry on caring and keep well.
+A key service for carers in Cornwall is the Kernow Carers Service.
+Their helpline is open from 8am to 6pm, Monday to Friday (excluding bank holidays) and support is available to give helpful information, advice and support to enable people to carry on caring and keep well on this website.

 Any professionals can refer someone to the service, or someone can refer themselves and a Support Worker will get in touch.